nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 2a. tCheck is unable to find the entered ingredient name.

-  * 2a1. tCheck requests the user to re-enter the command with correct ingredient name.
+  * 2a1. tCheck requests the user to re-enter the command with a correct ingredient name.

   * 2a2.
 User enters a new ingredient name.